Are you looking for a local and reliable electrician in the Greater Manchester, Merseyside, Cheshire and Lancashire area?

 Residual Current Devices

-When we change an old fuse board to a new consumer unit, it is done to the new 17th Edition IEE Wiring Regulations and a CITY & GUILDS 2391 Inspection & Testing Certificate is provided for the Electrical Installation.
+Each electrician is qualified to the new 17th Edition IEE Wiring Regulations and CITY & GUILDS 2391 Inspection & Testing Certification of Electrical Installations.